How to Create a Paid Membership Website [aka a Paywall]

 The UsersWP Membership add-on handles custom user roles, membership levels, and content restriction.

-After buying and downloading the Membership add-on from your account page on this website, go to:
+After buying and downloading the Membership add-on from your account page on your account downloads page, go to:

 Appearance > Plugins.